magifd2/json-filter/README.md

 ## Features

--   **Intelligent JSON Extraction**: Automatically identifies and extracts JSON objects embedded within larger text streams or logs using a robust regular expression.
+-   **Intelligent JSON Extraction**: Automatically identifies and extracts JSON objects or arrays embedded within larger text streams or logs using a robust regular expression.
 -   **Automatic Prettification**: Valid JSON is automatically formatted with proper indentation for enhanced readability.
--   **Incomplete JSON Recovery**: Attempts to repair malformed or truncated JSON by intelligently adding missing closing braces (`}`).
+-   **Incomplete JSON Recovery**: Attempts to repair malformed or truncated JSON by intelligently adding missing closing braces (`}`) or brackets (`]`).
 This is particularly useful when dealing with partial JSON outputs.
 -   **Bypass Mode**: A `--bypass` flag allows the original input to be passed through to standard output if JSON extraction or parsing fails, preventing pipeline interruptions.
 -   **Version Information**: Supports a `--version` flag to display the tool's version, commit hash, and build date.